Daniel K. Ludwig: Philanthropy

 Beginning in 1971, Ludwig sold off many of his foreign interests, using the funds to endow the Ludwig Institute for Cancer Research, which he founded in Switzerland.
 It became his primary interest in his later years.
 Since his death in 1992, it has distributed over a billion dollars around the world for cancer research.

 Under the terms of his will, Ludwig Centers were established in 2006 at six United States research institutions (Johns Hopkins University, Harvard University, the Massachusetts Institute of Technology, Memorial Sloan Kettering Cancer Center, Stanford University and the University of Chicago).
 To date, they have received US$900 million from the Virginia and Daniel K. Ludwig Fund for Cancer Research.

 The Centers and the Ludwig Institute are now collectively known as Ludwig Cancer Research.
 By the terms of the grant, their directors and scientists are to work collaboratively with each other and with the Institute.

+In Canada Rodrigue Choquette, alias Roddy Choquette, was one of his finance advisor.

 Personal life

 Ludwig married Gladys Madeline Ludwig (1904–1978), in Florida on October 29, 1928.
-She produced a daughter Patricia Margaret born on October 8, 1936.
+She gave birth to her daughter Patricia Margaret born on October 8, 1936.
 Estranged from his wife, Ludwig did not acknowledge the girl as his daughter.
 The couple divorced in April 1937.